In this section:

 • Boat guides – one for each boat and details all the on-board systems and any specific characteristics relevant to a boat such as sail plans, engine configurations and handling characteristics.

 How do I complete a self- induction?

 Induction requires reading and understanding the material followed by an on-board familiarisation.
 Boats are available for the on-board part whenever they are not booked.
 Please check status and advise us if you intend to conduct an on-board familiarisation.

 Boats are also reserved for this and other activities every first Wednesday of every month.
 Please tell us you are planning to come and which boats you are interested in as we sometimes use these days for routine maintenance.

 You will need to check on and off in the same way as when you book a boat.
 You must leave the boat in the condition you find it and you cannot eat or drink onboard, take any kit bags on board or run engines.

-Before being able to book a boat, members must sign an induction completion form confirming that they have been through the written material and completed a practical familiarisation on the relevant base/boat.
-This is a regulatory requirement and you will not be able to book a boat until you have confirmed your induction completion.
+Before being able to use a boat, members must sign an induction completion form confirming that they have been through the written material and completed a practical familiarisation on the relevant base/boat.
+This is a regulatory requirement and you should not use a boat until you have confirmed your induction completion.